New 7 Wonders of the World: Brazil

 According to an article in Newsweek, around 10 million Brazilians had voted in the contest by early July.
 This number is estimated as the New 7 Wonders Foundation never released such details about the campaign.
 An airplane message, with a huge inscription "4916 VOTE FOR CHRIST" flew in Rio de Janeiro for a month.

 Peru

 An intensive campaign led by the Peruvian Ministry of Commerce and Tourism in Peru had a great impact in the media and consequently, Peruvian people voted massively for its national wonder.
 The announcement of the new World Wonders generated great expectations and the election of Machu Picchu was celebrated nationwide.

 Chile

 The Chilean representative for Easter Island's Moais, Alberto Hortus, said Weber gave him a letter saying that the Moais had finished eighth and were morally one of the New 7 Wonders.
 Hortus said he was the only participant to receive such an apology.

 India

 A campaign to publicize the Taj Mahal in India gathered speed and it reached a climax in July 2007 with news channels, radio stations, and many celebrities asking people to vote for the Taj Mahal.

 Jordan

-Queen Rayyan Al-Abdullah of Jordan joined the campaign to back Petra, Jordan's national treasure.
+Queen Rania of Jordan joined the campaign to back Petra, Jordan's national treasure.